How does teeth whitening work with the light

 There are factors that can influence hypersensitivity, such as the concentration of the product, the time of application of the product and the chosen activation method.
 A correct handling of all these variables can avoid undesirable side effects.

-The specialists stress that tooth whitening is a painless and easy to achieve treatment.
+The specialists stress that teeth whitening is a painless and easy to achieve treatment.
 However, it can result in a series of adverse aspects that we will detail below.

 Dental sensitivity during treatment is the most frequent side effect among patients who address it.
 This is due to the penetration of the bleaching agent through the pores of the enamel to the dentine.